Ildemaro Vargas Preview, Player Props: Nationals vs. Marlins

 Ildemaro Vargas At The Plate

-- Vargas has 10 doubles, a triple, four home runs and 12 walks while hitting .235.
+- Vargas is batting .238 with 10 doubles, a triple, four home runs and 12 walks.

-- Vargas has picked up a hit in 56.3% of his 64 games this year, with more than one hit in 17.2% of them.
+- Vargas has picked up a hit in 37 of 65 games this year, with multiple hits 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.